 - Writing: Analyzing assignments, organizing ideas, editing grammar

-- Help students become independent learners.
+- Help students become independent learners by analyzing assignments

 Tutoring is offered in-person and/or virtually.

 - Coach students on executive functioning skills such as goal setting, organization, prioritization, and time management

 - Teach active reading, study and test taking strategies